 The analogy study was formally established in 1958 when the second annual meeting of the International Comparative Literature Association was held.
 At that meeting, Wellek, a Czech-American scholar, read his report "The Crisis of Comparative Literature."
 This report sharply criticized the French school and remarked that the Comparative Literature was faced with significant crisis.
-He thought that the crisis was in the following three parts: First, the disciplinary theory of Comparative Literature was incomplete and immature and lacked clear research content and methodology; secondly, the influence study limited Comparative Literature to the study of origin and influence which belong to social psychology and cultural and historical research and lost the literariness; thirdly, the influence study embodies some cultural nationalism such as the literary influences of one nation on other nations.
+He thought that the crisis was in the following three parts: First, the disciplinary theory of Comparative Literature was incomplete and immature and lacked clear research content and methodology; secondly, the influence study limited Comparative Literature to the study of origin and influence which belong to social psychology and cultural and historical research and lost the literariness; thirdly, the influence study embodies some cultural nationalism such as the literary influences of one nation on other nations and their own understanding of foreign authors were more accurate than that of other nations.
 Therefore, Comparative Literature lost its objectivity.
 Based on this criticism, Wellek appealed that analogy study should replace influence study.
 It shook the established pattern of Comparative Literature, which was at the same time a chance for the French school to reflect about their own methodology.